Report: Samsung to unveil massive Galaxy S8 handset

 Samsung is about to release a version of the S8 with an even bigger screen than the Note 7.
 According to this leaked spec page, the S8+ will have a 6.2-inch curved screen.
 That’s about the size of a phonebook.

-The phone is apparently called the S8+ and is said to be a variant of the the S8 sort of like what Apple offers with the iPhone and iPhone Plus — but Samsung, always the creative type, is apparently using the plus symbol rather than spelling out the word.
+The phone is apparently called the S8+ and is said to be a variant of the S8 sort of like what Apple offers with the iPhone and iPhone Plus — but Samsung, always the creative type, is apparently using the plus symbol rather than spelling out the word.

 The leaked spec sheet also confirms the S8+ will sport an iris scanner like the short-lived Note 7.
 The sheet also seems to suggest that the phone will have a headphone jack as it notes the phone will ship with “Earphones tuned by AKG”.